 Roald Dahl was born in Wales to Norwegian parents.
 He served in the Royal Air Force during the Second World War.
 It was during the 1940s that he began to publish books and short stories.
 He is most well known for his children’s books, although he also wrote for adults.
 His best-known works include Charlie and the Chocolate Factory and George’s Marvellous Medicine.
 Several of his books have been made into films.

 Labour government from 1997 to 2010

 In 1997 the Labour Party led by Tony Blair was elected.
-The Blair government introduced a Scottish Parliament and a Welsh Assembly (see page 129).
+The Blair government introduced a Scottish Parliament and a Welsh Assembly (now called the Senedd).
 The Scottish Parliament has substantial powers to legislate.
 The Welsh Assembly was given fewer legislative powers but considerable control over public services.
 In Northern Ireland, the Blair government was able to build on the Peace process, resulting in the Good Friday Agreement signed in 1998.
 The Northern Ireland Assembly was elected in 1999 but suspended in 2002.
 It was not reinstated until 2007.
 Most paramilitary groups in Northern Ireland have decommissioned their arms and are inactive.
 Gordon Brown took over as Prime Minister in 2007.

 Conflicts in Afghanistan and Iraq